tidalu/Browser/How Browsers Work Behind the scenes of modern web browsers/browser.md

       ![CSSOM tree structure](/How%20Browsers%20Work%20Behind%20the%20scenes%20of%20modern%20web%20browsers/images/cssom-tree.png)
     - **Render tree** , after Content tree is created , browsres applies all the css to DOM elements.
 Styles may come from external stylesheet, internal styles, or internal styles. after this rendedr tree is created which is styled DOM

       - render tree contains rectangles with visual attributes like color and dimensions.
-Re

     - DOM + CSSOM = render tree
       ![Render tree](/How%20Browsers%20Work%20Behind%20the%20scenes%20of%20modern%20web%20browsers/images/render-tree.png)